mikechambers/pizone/README.md

 ## Configure Access Point

-At this point, you should be able to boot into the raspberry pi and SSH in (hint, when the raspberry pi boots up, it prints its IP to the screen.
+At this point, you should be able to boot into the raspberry pi and SSH in (hint, when the raspberry pi boots up, it prints it's IP to the screen.
 More info below on how to configure the IP).

 Follow the directions at:

 [http://elinux.org/RPI-Wireless-Hotspot](http://elinux.org/RPI-Wireless-Hotspot)

-in order to configure your raspberry pi to act as a wireless access point.
+in order to configure your raspberry pi to act as a Nintendo Zone access point.
 We will tweak some of the configurations, but before you move on, you should make sure that the raspberry pi is working as an access point, and you are able to connect to it, and get on-line through it.

 Note, pizone will automatically change the SSID, with the most common one being "attwifi".